mantidproject/mantid/docs/source/tutorials/extending_mantid_with_python/python_algorithms/01_basic_algorithm_structure.rst

 Basic Algorithm Structure
 =========================

-Each Python algorithm within Mantid must contain a few elements in order that it can be recognised as an algorithm.
+Each Python algorithm within Mantid must contain a few elements in order for it to be recognised as an algorithm.

 The basic layout should look like: